 I will now explain what the patch does:

 • for legacy Bing users, it adds more fault tolerance.
-Bing always answers with a JSON payload, however, it not always work.
+Bing always answers with a JSON payload, however, it does not always work.
 So, my patch doesn't assume it works, it verifies the JSON payload to know if the transcription was successful or not.

 Use the following default settings: